vouch-opensource/mcumgr-client/README.md

 ```

 This needs 17 seconds for the same file (instead of 1:48 minutes with the default buffer sizes), which is more than 10 times faster than the original mcumgr Go program.

+# Python wrapper
+To make it easier to use the program from Python, there is a wrapper for it [here](https://pypi.org/project/mcumgr-client-wrapper/).